shixinh70/EdgeCookie/examples/switch_agent/README.md

 # HTSCookie - Switch agent and sever_ingress, server_egress

 ## Application setup

+Before compile this application, please manully set the MAC ,IP , and the interfaces' order in [./switch_agent.h](./switch_agent.h) .
+Take the example below, the eth0's order will be 0 and eth1 will be 1.
+CLIENT_R_MAC is the MAC of router's interface which conneted to client.

 A typical application based on XSKNF can be called with a set of XSKNF-specific arguments, followed by a double hypen (`--`), followed by a set of application-specific arguments (in a similar way to how DPDK applications are invoked).
 The following arguments are currently supported by the library: